+FLORID

-For more information, such as connections and route servicing, please visit the RTS website at go-RTS.com, on the GNVriderts.app, or call customer service at 352-334-2600
+For more information, such as connections and

+route servicing, please visit the RTS website at

-20 RULES FOR THE ROAD
+go-RTS.com. on the GNVriderts.app. or call

-- 1. Carts, strollers, luggage and oversize backpacks are allowed as long as they are able to be folded, stowed or personally held without blocking aisles. - 2.
+- 1. Carts. strollers. luggage and oversize backpacks are allowed as long as they are able to be folded, stowed or personally held without blocking aisles. - 2.
 Please remember to take all your belongings.
-Report any suspicious packages or activity to the driver immediately. - 3.
-Be at your bus stop five minutes before the bus is scheduled to arrive.
+Report any suspicious packages or activity to the driver immediately. - the bus is scheduled to arrive.
 When you see your bus approaching, stand by the bus stop sign, then RTS drivers will know to stop and pick you up. - 4.
-Help RTS drivers stay on schedule by having the exact fare, your pass, ADA card or Gator 1 ID (must have the bus stops and the doors open.
+Help RTS drivers stay on schedule by having the exact fare, your pass, ADA card or Gator 1 ID (must have the physical ID with you) ready when the 11.
+No pets are allowed on RTS buses unbus stops and the doors open.
 As you board, just show your ID Card or pass to the driver or drop the correct fare into the farebox.
 Remember, bus drivers don't carry change, so you'll need the exact fare. - 5.
 Check the electronic destination signs on the front and sides of each bus to make sure you're boarding the right one.
 (RTS would hate to take you somewhere you do not want to go.) - 6.
 Feel free to listento music during your travels, however, use of headphones are required.
 Additioniallythe music must not interfere with the bus operator and/or other passengers.
 (Everyone loves music, just not as loud as you do.) - 7.
 Please do not leave newspapers or beverage containers on the bus. - 8.
 Eating and smoking are not permitted on RTS buses.
-Beverages are allowed drink container, as approved by RTS officials.
+Beverages are allowed as long as they're in a securely covered 15.
+Passengers should dress properly to drink container, as approved by RTS officials.
 Sorry, no styrofoam cups.
 Per City of Gainesville ordinance, no smoking is allowed within 20 feet of a bus stop or shelter.
-This includes vapor and e-cigs. - Please be considerate of others and keep your feet off the seats.
+This includes vapor and e-cigs. - 9.
+Please be considerate of others and keep your feet off the seats.